DeepikaR24/M1_TicketBooking-Airline_Utility/5_Report/README.md

  * Futureskill reference videos.

 # Conclusion
-    Created Ticket Booking For Airline successfully with the help of C Language.
+   Created Ticket Booking for Airline successfully with the help of C Language.
-    By updating the seats avialable in airline this makes customers to book their tickets easily and allot seats for them.